 In concluding the presentation I challenged the attendees to consider their own beliefs in the Lord Jesus Christ and His claims regarding faith and physical health.
 I further asked they might begin praying with patients and open the door to discussion with patients of the correlation between spiritual and physical health.

-By the time I finished the presentation my throat was so swollen I could barely speak, and my voice so hoarse I don’t see how they could understand what I was saying.
+By the time I finished the presentation my throat was so swollen I could barely speak, and my voice so hoarse I was surprised they could understand what I was saying.
 The audience was so moved by my feeble efforts to finish they gave me a standing ovation for which I was shocked.
 In retrospect it was foolish for me to be there, because I certainly must have contaminated the entire conference with an influenza virus.
 At least I knew Cathy was praying for me, and within a few days I had recovered.
-I have no way of knowing how many attendees at the meeting developed the flu, but if any perhaps they applied some of the principles I tried to teach.
+I have no way of knowing how many attendees at the meeting developed the flu, but if anyone became sick perhaps they applied some of the principles I tried to teach.

 Bubba challenged me to pray with every patient prior to taking them into the operating room, and as much as possible to bring Christ and His healing power into every conversation.
 He emphasized every appointment with every patient was a divine appointment and to view it as otherwise could result in missing God’s purposes.
 My initial experiences of praying with patients were awkward and at times embarrassing, but I persisted knowing this was what God desired of me.
 In time it became easier, more natural and then established as a lifestyle of my relationship with patients.
 I always asked permission before praying, and over the next 35 years only had 2 people refuse to allow me to pray with them.
 One was a Jehovah’s Witness, and the other was a Baptist pastor’s wife who had just had a miscarriage and was angry at God at the time.
 I had many patients tell me I was the first doctor who ever offered to pray with them.

-During my 4 years of surgical training at Charity Hospital in New Orleans I participated in or performed several thousand procedures.
-I worked with at least 8 surgeons who were in private practice in New Orleans and countless other men and women who were in training.
+During my four years of surgical training at Charity Hospital in New Orleans I participated in or performed several thousand procedures.
+I worked with at least eight surgeons who were in private practice in New Orleans and countless other men and women who were in training.
 A few of them stand out in my mind concerning their diagnostic and technical skills.
-One of the best surgeons I worked with was Dr. Lewis Crow who was 2 years ahead of me in training.
-I assisted him on 8 to 10 procedures which were of such magnitude I never forgot his speed and accuracy of performance.
+One of the best surgeons I worked with was Dr. Lewis Crow who was two years ahead of me in training.
+I assisted him on at least ten procedures which were of such magnitude I never forgot his speed and accuracy of performance.
 He later had a surgical practice in Little Rock, and I was able to refer a number of very difficult cases to him which he handled extremely well.

 When I began my practice in El Dorado in 1971 I was in the office of my brother Berry Lee (Bubba).
-I continued with him for 2 years although for the referral practice I desired this was not ideal.
+I continued with him for two years, although for the referral practice I desired to have this was not ideal.
 He was a general medical doctor, and it was not best for him to take time away from his practice to assist me in the OR.
-In 1974 I was invited to join with 3 other surgeons, Dr. David Yocum, Dr. C.E.
+In 1974 I was invited to join with three other surgeons, Dr. David Yocum, Dr. C.E.
 Tommey and Dr. Bill Scurlock to form The Surgical Clinic of South Arkansas.
-That was one of my best professional decisions.
-In the following years we added Dr. Moises Menendez and Dr. Robert Tommey (son of Dr. C.E.) to our clinic staff.
+This was one of my best professional decisions.
+In the following years we added Dr. Moises Menendez and Dr. Robert Tommey (son of Dr. C.E.) to our surgical staff.

-Over the next 25 years I had the privilege of working in the Surgical Clinic with these surgeons who were not only accomplished surgeons but were men of outstanding character.
-I was able to either assist each one in the OR at one time or another or have them assist me on a surgical case.
+Over the next twenty-five years I had the privilege of working in the Surgical Clinic with these surgeons who were not only accomplished surgeons but were men of outstanding character.
+I was able to either assist each one in the OR at one time or another or have them assist me on difficult surgical cases.
 The one who had a greatest influence on me regarding my skill development and my interaction with patients apart from my brother Berry Lee was Dr. C.E.
 Tommey.

 Dr. Tommey moved to El Dorado in the early 1950’s with his wife Clara and their children.
-He immediately joined with Dr. Yocum to establish their long career together.
-Dr. Tommey had trained in the Cleveland Clinic prior to entering military service for 2 years in the United States Army.
+He immediately joined with Dr. Yocum to begin their long career together.
+Dr. Tommey had trained in the Cleveland Clinic prior to entering military service for two years in the United States Army.
 He had no family ties to El Dorado but had connected with Dr. Yocum as a result of an earlier friendship in medical school.
-Dr. Scurlock joined them in the mid 1960’s after he completed his military obligation.
+Dr. Scurlock joined them in the mid-1960’s after he completed his military obligation.

 Dr. Tommey (Dr. Eldon) was a quiet man of few words.
 When you could engage him in a lengthy conversation he had a witty personality with an infectious laugh.
 One of the funniest professional stories I love telling involved him and his nurse Reba McDuffie.
-(Training A Home Care Giver, Aug.
-2013) .
+(Training A Home Care Giver) .
 I never heard him being critical of any person and in particular of another physician.
-Over the course of 25 years we certainly were eye-witnesses to situations and heard conversations which could have led to judgement and condemnation, but one never heard those words from him.
+Over the course of twenty-five years we certainly were eye-witnesses to situations and heard conversations which could have led to judgement and condemnation, but one never heard anything like that from him.

 He was a tireless worker who was never late nor absent from a responsibility.
 One particular 4th of July weekend he and I were the only surgeons in town, and he was on ER call on Friday and I was on call for Saturday.
-We agreed to assist each other on those days, and it was the busiest weekend of my 35 year career.
-We did 11 emergency cases on Friday and 12 cases on Saturday!
+We agreed to assist each other on those days, and it was the busiest weekend of my thirty-five year career.
+We did eleven emergency cases on Friday and twelve cases on Saturday.
 As I write this I am still amazed at our endurance.
-To my remembrance all of the 23 patients recovered from their problems.
+To my remembrance all of the twenty-three patients recovered from their problems.